sinsii-lab/quickstart-sas-viya-azure/README.md

-# quickstart-sas-viya-azure
+# Azure Quickstart for Viya 3.4
-Azure QuickStart development repository for Viya
+This is the Azure QuickStart development repository for SAS Viya.

-All deployment code is located in [/sas-viya](/sas-viya)
+All deployment code is located in the [/sas-viya](/sas-viya) directory.

 # How to Contribute